Ellen Kushner bibliography

 Ellen Kushner (born 1955) is an American editor and author of fantasy fiction for adults and children.
 She has published four edited volumes, four novels, two poems, and more than forty short stories.
 Kushner's first publication was as the editor of Basilisk (1980), an anthology of fantasy stories and poems, and in 1981 she published her first short story, "The Unicorn Masque".
 Donald G. Keller described "The Unicorn Masque" as "a harbinger of the fantasy of manners", a fantasy subgenre in which Kushner would become a major figure.

 Much of the critical attention dedicated to Kushner's work has focused on the novels in her Riverside series, beginning with Swordspoint in 1987.
-Swordspoint, Kushner's first novel, is set in a ficitonal 18th-century city and contains no fantastical elements beyond "the structure of the depicted society, which has no historical analogue".
+Swordspoint, Kushner's first novel, is set in a fictional 18th-century city and contains no fantastical elements beyond "the structure of the depicted society, which has no historical analogue".
 Swordspoint was inducted into the Gaylactic Spectrum Awards Hall of Fame in 2000 and is considered a central text in the fantasy of manners subgenre.
 Swordspoint was followed by two sequel novels: The Fall of the Kings in 2002, co-written with Delia Sherman, and The Privilege of the Sword in 2006, which earned Kushner a Locus Award for Best Fantasy Novel.

 In 1990, Kushner also published a standalone fantasy novel, Thomas the Rhymer, which won the World Fantasy Award and Mythopoeic Award.